How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 Full Truckload to Volume LTL

-This is not as obvious, but anything that minimizes your exposure to the spot truckload market in an inflationary market will likely be a benefit to your budget.
+These opportunities are not as common as intermodal conversions, but anything that minimizes your exposure to an inflationary spot truckload market will likely be a benefit to your budget.

 Volume LTL is essentially a backhaul service from LTL carriers.
 If you have any truckload shipments that are between five and 12 pallets, volume LTL could be a great cost-saving option.